lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - Choose deterministic hashing/tokenization for joins, entity redaction or feature extraction for NLP, partial masking or FPE for format needs, and DP for published aggregates.
 - Implement masking in ETL where possible, protect keys in KMS, store mappings in a hardened service, and enforce least privilege and auditing.

-If you want, tell me the exact analytics you must preserve (joins? substring matches? topic modeling?), and I’ll recommend a concrete masking pipeline and example code for Redshift/Glue.

 ## How do you choose between SUPER and external tables for semi-structured datasets?
 Short answer: use SUPER when you need fast, flexible, in-cluster analytic access to nested/variable data (tight joins with relational tables, frequent queries, schema evolution), and use external tables (Spectrum/Glue) when data belongs in the data lake (very large volume, infrequently accessed, shared across services, or best stored in columnar formats like Parquet/ORC for cost/scan efficiency).